WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 Practical Differences Between Ball Check Valves And Backwater Valves

-Internal mechanismBall moves with pressure and gravity to open or close the seat.[1][5]Hinged flapper swings open on discharge and closes on backflow.[1][6]
+Internal mechanismBall moves with pressure and gravity to open or close on the seatHinged flapper, ball, or gate swings/pivots open on discharge and closes on backflow

-Installation locationNear pumps, pits, lift stations, vertical or horizontal lines with conditions.[1][5]Building sewer line downstream of fixtures but before the municipal main.[1][3]
+Installation locationNear pumps, pits, lift stations.
+Vertical installation (flow upward) preferred; in horizontal lines, ensure sufficient static backpressure to seat the ballBuilding sewer line downstream of fixtures but before the municipal main

 Advantages And Limitations Of Each Valve